 AM centralizes authorization by letting you use AM to manage access policies separate from applications and resources.
-Instead of building access policy into a web application, you install a policy agent with the web application to request policy decisions from AM.
+Instead of building access policy into a web application, you install an agent with the web application to request policy decisions from AM.
 This way you can avoid issues that could arise when developers must embed policy decisions into their applications.
 With AM, if policy changes or an issue is found after the application is deployed, you have only to change the policy definition in AM, not deploy a new version of the application.
-AM makes the authorization decisions, and policy agents enforce the decisions on AM's behalf.
+AM makes the authorization decisions, and web and Java agents enforce the decisions on AM's behalf.

-The rest of this chapter has you demonstrate AM access management by installing AM, creating a policy, and installing a policy agent on a web server to enforce the policy for a web page.
+The rest of this chapter has you demonstrate AM access management by installing AM, creating a policy, and installing a web agent on a web server to enforce the policy for a web page.

 1.2.
-Software Requirements To Try Out ForgeRock Access Management
+Requirements To Try Out ForgeRock Access Management

-This chapter shows you how to install the software AM needs to protect a web page.
-You will learn how to install Apache HTTP Server, Apache Tomcat, AM core server with the AM console, and AM Apache Policy Agent.
+This chapter shows the requirements for using AM and how to install the software needed to protect a web page.
+You will learn how to install Apache HTTP Server, Apache Tomcat, AM core server with the AM console, and AM Apache web agent.
 Installation instructions for Java Development Kit (JDK) are not included in this chapter, as AM is a Java web application, and the JDK is pre-installed.